 Granada Festival of Music and Dance

-The 69th edition of the Granada Festival of Music and Dance is planned to go ahead from 25 June to 26 July 2020.
+The 69th edition of the Granada Festival of Music and Dance went ahead from 25 June to 26 July 2020.

-A new element of this edition will be the 'Digital Granada Festival' from 28 June to 8 July.
-Six concerts will take place in various locations around the city, including the Alhambra and Generalife.
-The performances will start at 10pm, and will be streamed live on the festival website as well as being shown on national and international television.
+A new element of this edition was the 'Digital Granada Festival' from 28 June to 8 July.
+Six concerts took place in various locations around the city, including the Alhambra and Generalife.
+The performances were streamed live on the festival website as well as being shown on national and international television.

-The artists who will be performing live to a worldwide audience are: guitarists Pepe Romero, and Cañizares; flamenco singer Rocío Márquez with guitarist Miguel Ángel Cortés; pianist Javier Perianes; violinist and director Jordi Savall; and violinist Fabio Biondi.
+The artists who will performed live to a worldwide audience were: guitarists Pepe Romero, and Cañizares; flamenco singer Rocío Márquez with guitarist Miguel Ángel Cortés; pianist Javier Perianes; violinist and director Jordi Savall; and violinist Fabio Biondi.

-The locations will include the Patio de los Arrayanes (Myrtles) and the Portico del Palacio del Portal in the Alhambra; the Patio de la Acequia in the Generalife Gardens; and the Casa del Chapiz of the Palacio de Dar al-Bayda.
+The locations included the Patio de los Arrayanes (Myrtles) and the Portico del Palacio del Portal in the Alhambra; the Patio de la Acequia in the Generalife Gardens; and the Casa del Chapiz of the Palacio de Dar al-Bayda.